Quick answer

 Safety tips

-- ✓Cut into spears or strips - avoid round slices for young babies.
+- ✓Cut into spears or small pieces, not large rounds, for younger babies.

 Try Nibli today to start planning your baby's meals.